-A film with a casting director attached is like a seal of approval on your film.
-You say to the world that the film is good enough, and that you had enough funding to get that person involved.
-And as an added bonus, casting directors may have relationships with actors, actresses, and agents in the big agencies.
-All if this represents a great advantage for you.
+Working with a casting director is a seal of approval on your film.
+You tell the world that the film is good enough and that you have enough funding to get that person involved.
+And as a bonus, many casting directors have relationships with actors, managers, and reputable agents.
+These relationships become your relationships, which can significantly benefit your production.

-This professional will have his or her finger on the pulse of Hollywood.
-They may know who’s looking for a role.
-They may know which actors are more likely to be involved in indie films… They will know which actors work on lower budget films, and which actors will only do studio films.
+A good casting director will have their finger on the pulse of Hollywood.
+They may know who’s looking for a specific role.
+They may know which actors like working in indie films.
+They will know which actors work on lower-budget films and which actors only do studio films.
 And they will know how to help you.

 So how do you know if your casting director is reputable?
 The answer is to look them up on IMDBPro.
 Search the person, and look at the films they’ve cast.
-If you don’t recognize any names in any of those films, then they’re probably not going to get name actors for your films.
-On the flip side, if they’ve done a film with recognizable names, that’s good news.
+If you don’t recognize any names in any of those films, they’ll probably not get name actors for your movies.
+Conversely, that’s good news if they’ve done a film with recognizable names.

 Qualifying a Casting Director

-When it comes to filling biggest roles in your film, the casting director usually make introductions.
+The casting director usually makes introductions when filling the most prominent roles in your film.
 But as a producer, you will be responsible for closing the deal.
-For the smaller roles, working with casting directors will make your life easy.
-They’ll close the deals, give the actors the contracts, and take all those other steps off your plate.
+Working with casting directors will make life easy for the more minor roles.
+They’ll work with agents and managers to negotiate the arrangements and take all those other steps off your plate.

-If it’s not obvious by now, I’m 100% behind hiring a casting directors for my film projects.
+If it’s not apparent, I’m 100% in support of hiring casting directors for my film projects.
 And the time to hire a casting director is in the development stage of your film.
-If you’re working on your next project, and you’d learn about how to use “Funded Development” to get your movie going, click HERE.
+Suppose you’re working on your next project and want to learn more about hiring actors.
+I put together this training on how to Cast Name Actors.